-The Selection Committee for the post will be made up of the following members: Dr Christopher Kelly (in the Chair), Mr Nicholas Denyer, Professor Geoffrey Horrocks and Dr Lucia Prauscello.
-There will be two assessors from the field of classical art and archaeology: Professor Martin Millett and Professor Andrew Wallace-Hadrill.
+The Appointments Committee for the post will be made up of the following members:

+Dr James Clackson; Dr Christopher Kelly (Chair); Dr Lucia Prauscello; Professor David Sedley; Dr Caroline Vout.

+There will be two assessors from the field of ancient philosophy: Dr James Warren and Dr Robert Wardy.

-It is intended that short-listing for the post will take place on Tuesday 14 October 2014.
-Short-listed candidates will be interviewed in Cambridge on Friday 31 October 2014.
+It is intended that short-listing for the post will take place on 2 July 2014.
+Short-listed candidates will be interviewed in Cambridge on 10 July 2014.
 More information concerning the arrangements will be given at a later stage.
-Informal enquiries concerning the post may be addressed to Professor Martin Millett, mjm62@cam.ac.uk.
+Informal enquiries concerning the post may be addressed to Professor David Sedley, dns1@cam.ac.uk.